Lekshmi Krishnamoorthy

 Lakshmi Krishnamurthy (1927/28 – 10 November 2018) was a character actress in Malayalam films.
-She is known for her role in 1996 Manju warrier starrer film Ee puzhayum kadannu.
+She is known for her role in 1996 Manju warrior starrer film Ee puzhayum kadannu.

 Life

 Her first film was Hariharans Panchagni, in 1986.
 Later she acted in Malayalam films like Anantha Bhadram, Kaliyoonjal, Ponthan Mada, Pattabhishekham, Vismaya Thumbathu, Piravi, Thooval Kottaram, Vasthuhara, Vismayam, and Mallu Singh.
 She also acted in Kannada movie Sanskara, Maniratnams Tamil movie Kannathil Muthamittal, and Santhosh Sivan's Hindi movie Before the Rains.

 She was a news reader (first Malayalam News Reader) and dubbing artist at Akashavani Kozhikode.
 She also acted in a few television serials.

 She died on 10 November 2018.